giantswarm/docs/src/content/tutorials/security/rbac/_index.md

 This will create a `kubeconfig` with a `cluster-admin` user that's valid for a three hours (as you don't want to yield that power for too long).

-With this user you can now start creating roles and bindings for your users and apps.
+With this user, you can now start creating roles and bindings for your users and apps.
 Let's go through some examples.

-Note that in these examples you are assuming you are creating users through platform API.
-If you have plugged in your `Identity Provider` you can skip the user creation step and directly bind roles to your users.
+Note that these examples assume you are creating users through platform API.
+If you have connected an identity provider, you can skip the user creation step and directly bind roles to your users.

 ### Giving admin access to a specific namespace

-There is a default admin role defined inside `Kubernetes`.
+There is a default admin role defined inside Kubernetes.
 You can bind that role to a user or group of users for a specific namespace with a role binding similar to following.

 ```yaml
 kind: RoleBinding